TheNestorHD/KickVODDownloader/README.md

 3. Click it and choose where to save your file.
 4. Wait for the download to finish.
 The button will show the progress percentage.

+I'll be honest, the page that allows me to upload the extension to the Microsoft Edge store doesn't work, and to upload the extension to the Chrome Web Store, Google asks me to pay $5...
+Something I have no intention of doing...
 ---

 ## 🇪🇸 Español